jacobbusshart/DIYraman-Spectrometer/README.md

 ## What can it do?

-A completed build can:
+The completed Raman build offers:

-- excite samples with a **532 nm laser** in a backscattering geometry,
-- collect Raman-scattered light with a microscope objective,
-- separate laser light from Raman signal using a **dichroic + longpass filter stack**,
-- feed the signal into a compact spectrometer module,
-- display and save spectra with an open-source GUI.

-Target capabilities (current reference build):

 - **Stokes region** above ~600 cm⁻¹
 - solids / liquids in a cuvette-type sample holder
 - qualitative & educational use (comparison, teaching, demos)
 - extensible design (alternative spectrometers, lasers, mechanics)

 > 🧪 **Drug / counterfeit screening**
-> The system can be used for *exploratory, educational* screening of unknowns (e.g. counterfeit pills) but **must not** be treated as a validated forensic tool. **Always cross-check with certified methods when decisions matter!**
+> The system can be used for *exploratory, educational* screening of unknowns (e.g. counterfeit pills) but **must not** be treated as a validated forensic tool. **Always cross-check with certified methods!**

 ---